-Unfortunately, the $\gO \big( d^3 r^3 (\frac{n}{r})^{3 r} \big)$ computational complexity of the convex training formulation introduced in \citep{Pilanci20a} is prohibitively high.
+Unfortunately, the $\gO \big( d^3 r^3 (\frac{n}{r})^{3 r} \big)$ computational complexity of the convex training formulation introduced in \citep{Pilanci20a} is exponential in data matrix rank and prohibitively high.
 This complexity arises due to the following two reasons: \begin{itemize}[leftmargin=8mm] \itemsep{.2em} \item The size of the convex program grows exponentially in the training data matrix rank $r$.
 This exponential relationship is inherent due to the large number of possible ReLU activation patterns, and thus can be hard to reduce.
 Fortunately, this problem is not a deal-breaker in practice: \cite{Pilanci20a} has shown that a heuristic approximation that forms much smaller convex optimizations performs surprisingly well.
 In this work, we analyze this approximation and theoretically show that for a given level of suboptimality, the required size of the convex training programs is linear in the number of training data points $n$. \item The convex training formulation is constrained.
-The naive choice of algorithm for solving a constrained convex optimization is often the interior-point method (IPM), which has a cubic per-step computational complexity.
+A na\"ive algorithm choice for solving a general constrained convex optimization is the interior-point method (IPM) with a cubic per-step computational complexity.
 This paper develops more efficient algorithms that exploit the problem structure and achieve lower computational cost.
-Specifically, an algorithm based on the alternating direction method of multipliers (ADMM) with a quadratic per-iteration complexity, as wells an Sampled Convex Program (SCP)-based algorithm with a linear per-iteration complexity, are introduced. \end{itemize}
+Specifically, an algorithm based on the alternating direction method of multipliers (ADMM) with a quadratic per-iteration complexity, as well as a Sampled Convex Program (SCP)-based algorithm with a linear per-iteration complexity, are introduced. \end{itemize}

 Detailed comparisons among the ADMM-based algorithm, the SCP-based algorithm, the original convex training algorithm in \citep{Pilanci20a}, and back-propagation SGD are presented in \cref{tbl:contributions}.
-While IPM can converge to a highly accurate solution with less iterations, ADMM can rapidly reach a medium-precision solution, which is often sufficient for machine learning tasks.
-Compared with SGD back-propagation, ADMM has a higher theoretical complexity but is guaranteed to linearly converge to a global optimum, enabling efficient global convergence.
+While IPM can converge to a highly accurate solution with fewer iterations, ADMM can rapidly reach a medium-precision solution, which is often sufficient for machine learning tasks.
+Compared with SGD back-propagation, ADMM has a higher theoretical complexity but is guaranteed to converge linearly to a global optimum, enabling efficient global optimization.